 Innovative recording and archiving

-We made an early investment in digital recording, using databases from the late 1970s, and developing the Delilah database for on-site recording in the late 1980s.
+We made an early investment in digital recording; using databases during the late 1970s onwards, and developing the Delilah database for on-site recording in the late 1980s.

 In the early 1990s we introduced site planning directly into CAD from the survey instruments (using TheoLT), and 3D modelling of excavated features.